 The Haitian people are beautiful.
 Many came freshly bathed and dressed in their very best with their hair braided or combed.
 They are patient and polite and so very strong.
 There were children I couldn’t help, and that was very hard.
 There was a 2-year-old little girl – Christiana – who was very sick.
 Judging from her heart sounds, she was likely in heart failure perhaps resulting from a congenital heart problem that would’ve been promptly evaluated and repaired in the US, but for whom there were no immediate or affordable options in Haiti.
 On our second day, I met Noël, a 9-month-old baby boy.
 It was quickly clear to me that Noël was having seizures, nearly constantly, just during the time I held him.
 As a mother and a nurse, I almost physically felt my heart breaking when I had to send these mothers away, telling them that their children needed more help than we could offer.
 I knew they would likely not get it anywhere else.
 I had to go inside to cry.
 And then I had to go back outside and continue our work.

-I learned that largely because of the work of FOTCOH, through provision of medication and scheduled visits, the adult hypertension and diabetes that is so prevalent even in their young people has become markedly well controlled in that community.
-Children can receive well child evaluations at the clinic until they are 2 years old.
+I learned that largely because of the work of FOTCOH, through the provision of medication and scheduled visits, the adult hypertension, and diabetes that is so prevalent even in their young people has become markedly well controlled in that community.
+Children can receive well-child evaluations at the clinic until they are 2 years old.
 There is prenatal care.
 This clinic makes a difference.

 Kristin Dettmer, Pediatric Nurse Practitioner, St Paul, MN